Multinational corporation: Oil

-Preceding the 1973 oil crisis, the Seven Sisters controlled around 85 percent of the world's petroleum reserves.
-In the 1970s most countries with large reserves nationalized their reserves that had been owned by major oil companies.
+In 1959, companies lowered the price of oil due to a surplus in the market.
+This reduction dealt a significant blow to the finances of producers.
+Saudi oil minister Abdullah Tariki and Venezuela's Juan Perez Alfonso entered into a secret agreement (the Mahdi Pact), promising that if the price of oil was lowered a second time, they would take collective action against the companies.
+This occurred in 1960.
+Prior to the 1973 oil crisis, the Seven Sisters controlled around 85 percent of the world's petroleum reserves.
+In the 1970s, most countries with large reserves nationalized their reserves that had been owned by major oil companies.
 Since then, industry dominance has shifted to the OPEC cartel and state-owned oil and gas companies, such as Saudi Aramco, Gazprom (Russia), China National Petroleum Corporation, National Iranian Oil Company, PDVSA (Venezuela), Petrobras (Brazil), and Petronas (Malaysia).
-By 2012 only 7% of the world's known oil reserves were in countries that allowed private international companies free rein.
-Fully 65% were in the hands of state-owned companies that operated in one country and sold oil to multinationals such as BP, Shell, ExxonMobil and Chevron.